crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

 ## Stateless vs Stateful

 Any of these testing modes can be used, in either stateful (by default) or stateless mode (using `--seqLen 1`).
 In stateful mode, Echidna will keep the state between each function call and will try to break the invariants.
-In stateless, Echidna will not keep the state changes during the fuzzing.
+In stateless, Echidna will discard the state changes during the fuzzing.
 There are notable differences in these two modes.

 * Stateful is more powerful, and can allow breaking invariants that exist only if the contract reaches a specific state.
 * Stateless tests can be easier to use than stateful and benefits from simpler input generation.